pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ### Regulatory Context

 All banks are subject to a number of regulations concerning customer onboarding ; Banking-as-a-Service does not escape this rule.
-We manage this compliance for you : our **CreateUser** webservice embeds the required Identity Verification service as well as all other regulatory requirements.
+We manage this compliance for you : our **Onboarding API** embeds the required Identity Verification service as well as all other regulatory requirements.

 <Image src="docs/KYC-regulatory-context.png" alt="usecase 1"/>

-Many tasks are performed by our Operational Teams : FICOBA declarations, ACPR reporting, Anti-Monney Laundering checks, Fighting Terrorism, Identity Fraud surveillance, etc. In the unlikely event your prospect raises a flag, our teams will perform adequate actions within 48 hours.
-All intermediate steps will be visible to you in the call-backs.
+Many tasks are performed by our Operational Teams : FICOBA declarations, ACPR reporting, Anti-Monney Laundering checks, Fighting Terrorism, Identity Fraud surveillance, etc. In the unlikely event your prospect raises a flag, our teams will perform adequate actions within a few working hours.
+All intermediate steps will be visible to you in the callbacks.

 <Highlight type="tip">
   Regularly check our webhooks & call-backs to ensure proper communication to your end-customers.